Troubleshooting Node.js Deploys

 lib/

-git will recursively match any subdirectory named lib
+Git recursively matches any subdirectory named lib

 , so the file js/library-name/lib/index.js